-Safe and ethical research
+Safe, responsible and ethical research

 The Society requires that the research we support be conducted in a safe and ethical manner.
 Grant recipients must obtain their own institution’s health and safety and ethical approval before funding can be transferred.